fluent-cms/food-truck/readme.md

 ```shell
 go run backend/cmds/web/main.go
 ```
-if you got the following error
+if you got the following error, it means backend can not connect to a host 'redis'
 ```
 panic: facilitySvc.go:58 failed to cache facilities, dial tcp: lookup redis: no such host
 ```
-you can add redis to you development machine's /etc/hosts file
+you can add 'redis' to you development machine's /etc/hosts file
 ```
 127.0.0.1       localhost redis
 ```